counterfactual/monorepo/packages/specs/source/protocols/install.md

 # Install Protocol

 To illustrate the install protocol, first assume that the multisignature wallet owns 20 ETH and that the Free Balance application has recorded a balance of 10 ETH for both for Alice and Bob.
-Running the install protocol allows Alice and Bob to install an application where Alice and Bob both deposit 1 ETH to be disbursed based on the resolution logic of the application.
+Running the install protocol allows Alice and Bob to install an application where Alice and Bob both deposit 1 ETH to be disbursed based on the outcome logic of the application.

 In this example, the application is Tic-Tac-Toe.
 You can see with the visual representation below that the funds available in the free balance decrease and the funds committed to the Tic-Tac-Toe application increase by the corresponding amount.